hjkissinger/hjkissinger.github.io/_pages/home.md

   - image_path: /assets/images/annie-spratt-PJNZiu7FULA-unsplash_c.jpg
     alt: "Farmers market stands with fruits by Annie Spratt on Unsplash"
     title: "USDA Farmers Market Registrations Project"
-    excerpt: "This data cleaning and analysis project used data collected by the USDA and Michigan State University.
+    excerpt: "This data cleaning and analysis project used data collected by the **USDA and Michigan State University**.
 The goal was to examine yearly USDA farmers market registrations in the online USDA Local Food Directories from 2020-2022..."
     url: "/USDAfmr/"
     btn_label: "Read More"
     btn_class: "btn--inverse"
   - image_path: /assets/images/post3_2023-03-21/ira-g-rRBQrd6WOy4-unsplash.jpg
     alt: "Cosmetics by Ira G on Unsplash"
     title: "CA Safe Cosmetics Program (CSCP) Project"
-    excerpt: "The data used for this project was collected by the CA Department of Public Health.
+    excerpt: "The data used for this project was collected by the **CA Department of Public Health**.
 The goal of this project was to convert the CSCP spreadsheet into a relational database for downstream analysis..."
     url: "/blog/"
     btn_label: "Read More"
     btn_class: "btn--inverse"